 In fact, according to Traditional Chinese Medicine, the body has a strict schedule of self-care, self-regulating various organs within the body at specific times of day and night.

 Having trouble sleeping at a specific time?
 Or feeling “off” at a specific time each day?
 The Chinese body clock is one of our favorite tools to begin deciphering the meaning behind our imbalances.
+To take a deep look at the connection between our organs and our emotions, read this piece here.

 Bookmark this link for future reference and take a look at the model above and descriptions below.
 Scan through the Chinese body clock – you may find clues as to why your body is trying to get your attention…